 There are competitions and prizes, of course, and lots of “best” lists come out every year.
 Andrea usually figures prominently among them.
 He is understandably pleased to have won second place in 2014 and 2015 at the annual “Sherbeth International Festival of Artisanal Gelato,” a big event in the gelato world, and second place in 2014 and 2015 on the “100 Best Artisanal Gelaterie” list sifted out by the food magazine Dissapore.
 And in February, 2016, Andrea completed an innovative course in tasting which has essentially made him a sommelier of gelato.

 The ingredients to his particular form of \genius are ridiculously simple: Frozen milk, cream, sugar and, if you like, some sort of flavoring.
 That’s it.
 Traditional gelato is so elementary that conflicting claims persist as to who thought it up; it seems to have developed by steps over the years, in the hands of many people.
-(For the whole history, see our sidebar to the right, “The Quest for Cool.”)
-It’s beyond dispute, though, that the apotheosis of this humble mixture was achieved several hundred years ago by the Italians, who gave it an equally simple name: “Gelato.”
+(For the whole history, see our sidebar, “The Quest for Cool.“) It’s beyond dispute, though, that the apotheosis of this humble mixture was achieved several hundred years ago by the Italians, who gave it an equally simple name: “Gelato.”
 “Frozen.”

 Gelato and ice cream are close cousins, but they are not twins; the main difference is their amount of fat, sugar and air (strange as it may seem, your exquisitely creamy cup of gelato has less of all three).
 Gelato is also softer and even slightly warmer than ice cream.
 But the biggest difference may be their emotional payload.
 In America, ice cream somehow carries a vague atmosphere of sin – calories!
 Fat!
 Self-indulgence!
 Bad, but I’m going to eat it anyway!
 In Italy, artisanal gelato is practically a health food.
 Articles come out in the paper every summer citing studies that confirm how good it is for you.
 “Eat more!” they say.
 “You need it!”